ourvakan/epidemic-spreading-in-abm/ReadMe.md

    - What determines when the exponential distribution will stop?

-   - What determines the total time of infection.
+   - What determines the total lifespan of infection.

-   - How the maximal number of infected depends on the parameters alpha and beta
+   - How the maximum number of infected depends on the parameters alpha and beta

-   - Is there a relation between the maximum number of infected and number of recovered
+   - Is there a relation between the number of infected and the number of recovered